Lima-area Thanksgiving Day closings

 Government

-Ohio Bureau of Motor Vehicles — Closed Thanksgiving, open Friday 8 a.m. to 5 p.m.
+Ohio Bureau of Motor Vehicles — Open Friday 8 a.m. to 5 p.m.

 Transportation